chandanchowdhury/Evil_WiFi_Access_Point/README.md

-# SoftAP WiFi
-Software based Access Point
+# Evil WiFi Access Point

 ## Introduction
 We are going to use a Raspberry Pi and an Edimax WiFi dongle to create WiFi with any name and using MITMProxy will monitor data communication that clients are doing.

+There are lot of articles/tutorials already written by many knowledgeable persons and the only difference this writting is it is based on my personal experience.

 ## Tools
 We are going to use below hardware and software tools.